LeakyAbstractions/result-manual/docs/the-company/meet-the-team.md

 # Meet the Team!

-{% hint style="info" %}
+> **[info] Good to know:**
-**Good to know:** an employee directory can be a great way to help new folks get familiar with everyone they're going to be working with.
+>
-{% endhint %}
+> An employee directory can be a great way to help new folks get familiar with everyone they're going to be working with.

 ## Esme DeWalt